kevincasey1222/graph-bitbucket/docs/jupiterone.md

 - Bitbucket supports the OAuth2 Client Credential flow.
 You must have a Administrator user account.
-- JupiterOne requires an Oauth client key, client secret, and the name of your Bitbucket workspace.
+- JupiterOne requires an OAuth client key, client secret, and the name of your Bitbucket workspace.
 You need permission on Bitbucket to access this information.
 - You must have permission in JupiterOne to install new integrations.